arfanrifqi/loan_prediction/README.md

 # Business understanding

-sebuah lending company berkolaborasi untuk menyediakan solusi teknologi ingin membangun sebuah model yang dapat memprediksi credit risk menggunakan dataset yang disediakan oleh company yang terdiri dari data pinjaman diterima dan yang ditolak.
+the lending company collaborating to provide technology solutions wants to build a model that can predict credit risk using a dataset provided by the company consisting of data on loans accepted and rejected.